How to Make Sugar Bricks for the Winter Feeding of HoneyBees

 Materials for Making Sugar Bricks for Bees

-I recommend using the biggest mixing bowl that you have for this job, a 5-quart bowl works great!
+I recommend using the biggest mixing bowl that you have for this job, an 8-quart bowl works great!
 You also need something to stir the mixture, choose a spatula or spoon.

 I bought disposable, aluminum 8.5 x 4.5 x 2.5-inch pans because they are semi-flexible and it is easier to get the hardened bricks out of them without causing breakage.
 Even though they are “disposable,” I don’t throw mine out.
 I have used the same ones for several years, I store them and reuse them for this annual activity.